dilapitan/pollimac-tf/README.md

 ###### Setting the app
 1. Install [TensorFlow](https://www.tensorflow.org/install)
 2. After installing TensorFlow, run the virtual environment before opening your terminals.
-Upon running the virtual environment via TensorFlow, it should look like:
+Upon running the virtual environment via TensorFlow with the command `source activate tensorflow`, it should look like:

 ```
 (tensorflow) $